toddgrub/QUORIX-/README.md

 **Every participant must follow these steps once:**

 1.  **Download** the latest release `quorix-release.zip` file from this repository.
-2.  **Extract** the `.zip` file to a folder on your desktop.
-3. Open Google Chrome (or Brave/Edge) and navigate to: `chrome://extensions`
+2. Open Google Chrome (or Brave/Edge) and navigate to: `chrome://extensions`
-4. Toggle **"Developer mode"** in the top right corner.
+3. Toggle **"Developer mode"** in the top right corner.
-5. Click the **"Load unpacked"** button in the top left.
-6. Select the extracted Quorix folder.
+4. Drag the `quorix-release.zip` file from your files app to the webpage.

-*Once loaded, the Quorix icon will appear in your toolbar.
-Click it to initialize a secure, untrackable boardroom.*
+*Once loaded, you will be redirected to a secure and isolated QUORIX- webpage, enjoy!.*

 ---